Department: Interdisciplinary Studies Program

 Students can pursue a BA or BS degree.

-The interdisciplinary studies degree (BS) is available online.
+The interdisciplinary studies degree (BS) is available through USU-Online.

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.